The Great Zimbabwe Ruins

 In a society with a strong kinship ideology, the king also depended on his relatives for support.
 He extended alliances through multiple marriages, which include concubines.

 The social components of this ancient Zimbabwe community were not equal.
 Certainly those who lived inside enclosures possessed more social power then those who lived outside the walls.

-In size and grandeur, the stonewalls of Great Zimbabwe are unparalleled.
+In size and grandeur, the stonewalls of the early Zimbabwe city are unparalleled.
 However there are well over 250 similar but smaller zimbabwes within Zimbabwe.
 A few more zimbabwes are found in neighbouring countries of Botswana, South Africa and Mozambique.

 Indeed, considering the wide geographical spread of the sites and time span on more than three centuries, this culture was a civilisation comparable to the Roman and Egyptian civilisations.

 Most zimbabwe sites occur on the Zimbabwe central plateau located between the Limpopo and Zambezi valleys.